Membership » Join FCCLA » FAQ

 Q: How do I affiliate my chapter?

 A: FCCLA is launching a new and improved database that will provide you with access to members only information as well as affiliation.
-Online affiliation will open beginning August 15th.
-Thank you for your patience.
+Online affiliation will open beginning August 1st.

 Q: How much are dues?

 A: National dues for each member are $9.00.
 There is a minimum of 12 members or $108.00 national dues.
 Both national and state dues must be paid for each member.
 Find your state dues by contacting your state adviser or call (800) 234-4425.